Winner of The Webb Memorial Trust Essay Competition

 ‘In the light of Brexit, what can low income communities in the UK do to organise themselves to become more resilient and self-sufficient?’

 Congratulations to Amy-Grace Whillans-Wheldrake, winner of¬†the 2016 Webb Memorial Trust and New Statesman essay competition.
-Amy-Grace wins ¬£1000 and her essay¬†appears in the January 2017 issue¬†of the New Statesman
+Amy-Grace wins ¬£1000 and her essay was published on page 32 of¬†the 6 January 2017 issue¬†of the New Statesman

 Britain‚Äôs exit from the EU shocked many.
 Not least because a large proportion of deprived communities voted for Brexit, despite receiving significant amounts of EU development funding (Cain,2016). ¬†It would appear that for many, EU grants have failed to compensate for lost economic independence and autonomy, and a sense of alienation from European elites. ¬†Through this lens Brexit can be interpreted as a response to wider dissatisfaction with a capitalist system, which has compounded inequality and failed to deliver economic growth within post-industrial areas.
 For many communities, a leap into the unknown has proved a more tempting option, than remaining within the European Union and accepting a status quo which failed them.